 To download materials go to www.walearning.com and click on the purple button that says “Free Parent Education Handouts” on the home page.
 Look for the “On the Go” files to download the materials in PDF format.

 SPANISH, RUSSIAN, SOMALI AND VIETNAMESE VERSIONS are available and free.

 Developed by Angela Notari-Syverson, Ph.D. and colleagues

-Students can show their support of Red Ribbon Week by dressing like their favorite hero/superhero.
+Students can show their support of Red Ribbon Week by wearing RED.